Woman dies in Chippewa County crash

-On Friday, June 10 at 8:32 p.m., the Chippewa County Sherriff’s Office received a report of a one-car crash at State Highway 64 in the township of Cleveland.
+On Friday, June 10 at 8:32 p.m., the Chippewa County Sherriff’s Office received a report of a one-car crash at state Hwy.
+64 in the township of Cleveland.
 The crash happened east of 210th Avenue.

 The Sherriff’s Office said that the vehicle was reported to be upside down and a group responding pulled the woman out of the water and began life saving measures, according to a news release.